dxin16/temp-turner-rn/README.md

 If you need new packages, call `npm i <package name>` then follow it with `npx pod-install`.

 If you want to debug code, I've only been able to make it work with the Android Emulator, but just "shake" the device (or call `adb shell input keyevent 82`).
-You should see something come up in Safari/Google Chrome, and follow those instructions.
+Click on debug in the menu that pops up, and you should see something come up in Safari/Google Chrome.

+## Current Progress

+For a brief summary of the files in `TempTurner/src`, most of the main content is in `CurrentBlock.js`, `TargetBlock.js`, and `ScheduleBlock.js`.
+These, of course, correspond to the three main blocks you see on the app screen when it loads.

+As for the other files, `App.js` is a high-level wrapper for the three blocks, and `Styles.js` will include a style sheet that allows for dynamic changing of how the app looks depending on the device.
+It is currently not implemented yet.

+Main implementation goals:
+ - Send and Receive data over WiFi with the ESP32
+ - Update the app screen based on WiFi data
+ - Finish up Scheduling Block implementation
+ - Coordinate the Target Block with the Scheduling Block

+Feature goals:
+ - Implement `Styles.js`
+ - Work on aesthetics (app icon, splash screen, home screen)
+ - Storage of "recipes" / saved schedules